Jason2Brownlee/MachineLearningMischief/README.md

 In our field, we might call this "**machine learning gaming**" or "**machine learning hacking**"" (or how about: "_machine learning mischief_" or "_the data science dark side_"?).

-Reviewing example of this type of gaming can remind beginners and stakeholders (really all of us!) why certain methods are best practices and how to avoid being deceived by results that are too good to be true.
+Reviewing examples of this type of gaming can remind beginners and stakeholders (really all of us!) why certain methods are best practices and how to avoid being deceived by results that are too good to be true.

 ## Examples